Trump's Controversial Order on Transgender Athletes | Law-Order

 Trump's Controversial Order on Transgender Athletes

-President Donald Trump has issued an executive order aimed at banning transgender athletes from participating in girls' and women's sports.
-The order mandates federal agencies to enforce Title IX according to the Trump administration's interpretation, defining sex as assigned at birth.
+President Donald Trump signed an executive order to ban transgender athletes from girls' and women's sports.
+The order interprets 'sex' as assigned at birth and enforces Title IX in this view.
+Critics argue the order violates civil rights and poses legal challenges regarding transgender athletes' participation.

 - Country: